Laboratoire-de-Chemoinformatique/Synto/README.rst

 Usage
 ------------
-Mostly the usage is optimized to for in command line interface.
+Mostly the usage is optimized for in command line interface.
 Here are some implemented commands:

 * synto_planning